Sarah is a specialist housing, property and local government barrister. She became chair of the Social Housing Law Association in January 2019.

 - Landlord & Tenant

-Sarah has experience of actions between private landlords and tenants and is able advise on various issues, including type of tenure, service of notices, bringing and defending possession proceedings, including those relating to mortgaged properties, claims for unlawful eviction and harassment and injunctions to enforce access and other covenants.
+Sarah has experience of actions between private landlords and tenants and is able advise on various issues, including type of tenure, service of notices, bringing and defending possession proceedings, including those relating to mortgaged properties, claims for unlawful eviction and harassment, landlord licensing and registration and injunctions to enforce access and other covenants.

 - Local Government

-In addition, Sarah has experience of s.222 Local Government Act 1972 injunctions, duties owed to children, welfare benefits, allocation policies, damages under the Human Rights Act, the introduction of discretionary policies and public procurement.
+In addition, Sarah has experience of s.222 Local Government Act 1972 injunctions and prosecutions, Gypsy and Traveller law, duties owed to children, welfare benefits, allocation policies, damages under the Human Rights Act, the introduction of discretionary policies and other policy matters.

 Sarah was instructed, as part of a team, by a large local authority to advise on the drafting and implementation of a council tax scheme for the area.